FudanSELab/CodeCloneChangesDataset/README.md

 ​		`json` folder contains the resource files of each project.

-​		`web` folder contains a web project which can be used to show the genealogy of a clone pair.
+​		`web` folder contains a web-based tool which can be used to show the source code changes in a clone pair genealogy.

 ### 2.1 Matched and non-matched changes
 ​		File ```consistent.csv```(or ```inconsistent.csv```) contains all the matched(or non-matched) changes.
 The meaning of the headers lists as below: